August 9, 2025

 • Planning and requirements gathering includes defining business requirements and target audience, setting goals, analyzing technical requirements, and choosing telemedicine app key features.
 The initial step provides market and competitor research, tech feasibility validation, and hypothesis testing.
 Finally, you should identify the project's scale, determine compliance requirements, and define a preliminary budget.

 • The prototyping and design phase describes how you want your app to look.
 Here, you determine app architecture, user interface, and visual components.
 The development team prepares mockups and prototypes to give the client and stakeholders an idea of the app's appearance.
-For telemedicine, delivering the best and most intuitive interface possible is crucial.
+For medical software development, delivering the best and most intuitive interface possible is crucial.

 • Development and testing involve ensuring regulatory compliance and security, implementing a rating system, and designing a user-friendly user interface.
 The testing includes video and audio quality checks and testing of various devices.